Restuta/little-scraper/README.md

 # Little Scraper That Could
- Little Node Scraper with simple by powerful async flow control goodness
+ Little Node Scraper with simple but powerful async flow control goodness.
+Batteries included, so it can cache intermediate results to a file and save to a file as well.

  [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)